 - The majority of 'thermal tourists' tend to be local or national rather than international.
 International visitors do not tend to travel solely for the purposes of making use of spas, geysers etcetera.
 This is significant for the business planning and marketing of facilities to international visitors. - This is in part linked to the fact that there tends to be a general lack of awareness of thermal tourist destinations, which provides further challenges for planning and marketing facilities.

-- Utilisation tends to be seasonal particularly where the springs and spas are in temperate climates with cold winters. - There is often a lack of qualified personnel in the provision of health treatments e.g. hydrotherapy practitioners.
+There is often a lack of qualified personnel in the provision of health treatments e.g. hydrotherapy practitioners.
+Thermal tourism may require particular infrastructure, including transport, which require investment especially in the start up phase of the development. - The spa and wellness sector is a highly competitive sector.
+Thermal tourism in Peru requires the development of destinations that have good accessibility by road and sufficient infrastructure.
+In addition, the government has a key role to play in initiating and implementing development plans for cities and communities.
+Coherent laws and sound regulations that have been developed in consultation with communities will also need to occur.